avibpatel/domainsGraph/README.md

 # Domains
-Generates a figure that combines ConSurf, PSIPRED, DISOPRED and PFAM data into a single figure that can be easily digested.
+Generates a single figure that combines ConSurf, PSIPRED, DISOPRED and PFAM data.

 An example of files needed and resulting output is provided in the TBP directory.